 But Ross doesn’t attribute her daughter’s obsession only to the restaurant reaction, which was moderate (swelling of the throat and lips), or the move.
 These were contributing factors.
 Ross suspects it was her own efforts to educate a new school community and classmates about the seriousness of food allergies and the need for vigilance that got the wheels churning in her daughter’s head.

 During a quick session in front of Devon’s class, curious kids put up their hands to ask: “Could she die if she ate a nut?”
 While Ross played down the possibility, Devon, at the age of 8, was listening with a new attentiveness.
 Today, the girl expresses a fear of dying and is seeing a child psychologist, while her mother suffers guilt about whether she said too much in front of her.

-In an e-mail Ross sent to Allergic Living she asked a heart-wrenching question: “should an 8-year-old have to fear her mortality like that?”
+In an e-mail to Allergic Living, Ross asked a heart-wrenching question: “should an 8-year-old have to fear her mortality like that?”

-The topic clearly struck a chord, with over 70 responses arriving in a few days.
-Many spoke of the tough balancing act of instructing a child to always be vigilant about avoiding allergens, to not eat unknown foods, to have an auto-injector at the ready at all times, to communicate concepts such as cross-contamination in food preparation, but not to tip the child over the edge into fearfulness and take away the joy of being a kid.
+The topic clearly struck a chord, with over hundreds of responses arriving in a few days.
+Many spoke of the tough balancing act of instructing a child to always be vigilant about avoiding allergens, to not eat unknown foods, to have an auto-injector at the ready at all times, to communicate concepts such as cross-contact in food preparation, but not to tip the child over the edge into fearfulness and take away the joy of being a kid.

 Unfortunately, the balance quite frequently does tilt to anxiety: the mother of a girl the same age as Devon referred to her peanut-allergic daughter’s “fear and extreme sense of self-protection.”
 Several parents spoke of turning to the “fear factor” about anaphylaxis to drive home to young allergic kids that they have to be careful around food.
 But conflict about the impact was evident.